 Operating System: Windows and Mac

 As one of the more competitively priced SIEM solutions on this list, AlienVault (now part of AT&T Cybersecurity) is a very attractive offering.
 At its core, this is a traditional SIEM product with built-in intrusion detection, behavioral monitoring, and vulnerability assessment.
-AlienVault has the onboard analytics you would expect for a platform of this scale.
+AlienVault has the onboard analytics you would expect from scalable platform.

 Unfortunately, the initial setup can be quite time consuming when compared with other products on this list.
 That being said, comprehensive user documentation will help you through the setup process.
 The installation guides don’t help with everything but provide you with enough information to put the pieces together.

 The system has risk modeling analytics that can simulate potential attacks.
 This can be used to monitor a variety of physical and virtual environments on your network.
 IBM QRadar is one of the most complete offerings on this list and is a great choice if you’re looking for a versatile SIEM solution.
-This industry standard SIEM system’s diverse functionality has made it the industry standard for many larger organizations.
+This industry-standard SIEM system’s diverse functionality has made it the industry standard for many larger organizations.
 IBM offers a free trial.

 Operating System: Windows and Mac